Shaleeta/607-2024/Goblin.md

 - [ ] Determine background music
 - [ ] Start Audiobook cover

 I have started a [Pinterest board](https://www.pinterest.ca/emilymcgovern20/cover-ideas-audiobook/) for inspiration and old covers for this story to try and create something more engaging and perhaps more 80s fantasy-esque.
+I have also been looking at background music for my audiobook using royalty-free music.